bitsofinfo/swarm-traefik-state-analyzer/README.md

 # swarm-traefik-state-analyzer

 This project is intended to aid in the analysis of Docker Swarm services that are proxied by [Traefik](https://traefik.io/) in a fairly typical footprint whereby services are segmented on the swarm/traefik by classification of being *internal* or *external* services.
-All inbound http(s) traffic for either segment passes through its corresponding hard/software load balancer (layer2), to one of several Traefik instances (layer1), and then on to individual Swarm (layer0) service containers.
+All inbound http(s) traffic for either segment passes through higher level proxies (layer4) or direct lb bound fqdns (layer3) on to its corresponding hard/software load balancer (layer2), to one of several Traefik instances (layer1), and then on to individual Swarm (layer0) service containers.

 Triaging *"where the hell does the problem reside"* in such a setup can be a daunting task as there are many possible points of misconfiguration, hardware and software failures that can be the culprit.